 As you will need to submit your passport together with your applications, we recommend that you avoid making any travel plans in the weeks leading up to your departure.
 However if you do need to travel in this period please let us know as soon as possible so that we can help you work out the options for your visa application process.

-Citizens of Australia, UK, and USA do not need visas to visit Botswana as a tourist for up to three months.
-Citizens of other countries, including most EU countries, should check with the relevant consulates as to whether a visa is required.
+Citizens of Australia, UK, and USA do not need visas to visit Botswana as a tourist for up to 3 months.
+Citizens of other countries, including most EU or Commonwealth countries, should check with the relevant consulates as to whether a visa is required.

-For nationalities that do require a visa there is an Entry Visa Fee of apporx.
-500 Pula, which is equivalent to approx. 70 USD.
+For nationalities that do require a visa, there is an single-entry visa fee is 500 Pula (equivalent to approximately USD70).
 This fee can only be paid in Pula and not in any other currency.

 Currently visas are not required for most nationalities to enter Namibia.
-Please check with the relevant visa office before departure to make sure there has been no change.
-If you do require a visa in advance you will need to apply for a Double entry visa.
+Please check with the relevant visa office before departure to make sure that there has been no change.

-Zimbabwean visas are required by most nationalities, including from the EU, US and Australia.
+Zimbabwean visas are required by most nationalities, including those from the UK, EU, USA and Australia.
 All nationalities should check with their nearest Zimbabwean Embassy for more information.
 For most nationalities, Zimbabwean visas are available at the point of entry.
 If you plan to purchase your visa on arrival you will need US dollars cash.

 It is recommended that if you are travelling to Harare you make sure that your Typhoid vaccinations are up to date.
 There has been an outbreak of typhoid in parts of Harare, with over 1500 cases reported since October 2011.
 For more information speak to your doctor and see the World Health Organization (WHO) website.

-This will cover individual expenses such as drinks, meals whilst out and also when staying in hotels, souvenirs, tips and personal permits.
+This will cover individual expenses such as drinks, meals whilst out (when staying in cities), souvenirs, tips and personal permits.